RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-EASA-Artificial-Intelligence-Roadmap-2.0.md

 ---
 title:  "EASA Artificial Intelligence Roadmap 2.0"
-excerpt:  "The EASA Artificial Intelligence Roadmap 2.0 outlines the Agency's vision for th (...)"
+excerpt:  "The EASA Artificial Intelligence Roadmap 2.0 outlines the Agency's vision for the safety and ethical considerations of AI in aviation. (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Recomm.png
 sidebar: